Replay Attack Prevention: Secure Your Systems with MFA Solutions

 • Blocking static or legacy authentication methods by default

-• Logging successful and failed access attempts using token-based or MFA-protected authentication
+• Logging successful and failed access attempts using token-based or MFA-protected authentication, which is an integral part of mfa two factor authentication solutions

 • Supporting live validation of secure authentication flows during audits